AstraZeneca/runnable/docs/concepts/parallel.md

-Parallel nodes in magnus allows you to run multiple pipelines in parallel and use your compute resources efficiently.
+Parallel nodes in runnable allows you to run multiple pipelines in parallel and use your compute resources efficiently.

 ## Example